halapano/data_visualization/README.md

- A excercise of data visualization in python.
+ An excercise of data visualization in python.